 a.
-Mitigating Resource: 330 New Housing Choice Vouchers for Non-Elderly Disabled Applicants
+Mitigating Resource: 300 New Housing Choice Vouchers for Non-Elderly Disabled Applicants

-One of the core components of this Plan is the commitment of three hundred and thirty (330) new Housing Choice Vouchers (hereinafter referred to as "mitigation vouchers") to non-elderly disabled applicants as a mitigating resource in conjunction with this Plan.
+One of the core components of this Plan is the commitment to provide three hundred (300) new Housing Choice Vouchers (hereinafter referred to as "mitigation vouchers") to non-elderly disabled applicants as a mitigating resource in conjunction with this Plan.
 HUD guidance on balancing the needs of the community states that offering Housing Choice Vouchers to the non-designated group is one appropriate means of mitigating the impact of a designation.
-PIH 2005-2 (HA) states that "a PHA's demonstration that it will make reasonable efforts to provide housing choice voucher assistance or other appropriate resources to the non-designated group is sufficient basis for designation."
-BHA already operates 200 Designated Housing Vouchers for the non-elderly disabled, as well as 300 Mainstream Housing Vouchers for the non-elderly disabled.
-With the addition of 330 mitigation vouchers, BHA will provide up to 830 mobile vouchers specifically to the disabled.
-By comparison, BHA will have no housing choice vouchers set aside specifically for the elderly outside of the Section 8 project-based voucher program.
+PIH 2005-2 (HA) states that "a PHA's demonstration that it will make reasonable efforts to provide housing choice voucher assistance or other appropriate resources to the non-designated group is sufficient basis for designation."33 BHA already operates 200 designated housing vouchers for the non-elderly disabled, as well as 300 Mainstream Housing Vouchers for the non-elderly disabled.
+With the addition of 300 mitigation vouchers, BHA will provide up to 800 mobile vouchers specifically to the non-elderly disabled.
+By comparison, BHA will have no housing choice vouchers set aside specifically for the elderly (outside of the Section 8 project-based voucher program).

-The number of mitigation vouchers will compensate for the loss of units that otherwise would have gone to non-elderly disabled applicants under BHA's prior 70% elderly/30% non-elderly disabled designation.
-BHA will award mitigation vouchers pursuant to revised procedures to its Administrative Plan.
-Eligibility for mitigation vouchers by a disabled household will require a household to have been bypassed on the waiting list in order for a unit offer to be made to an elderly household placed lower on the list.
+The number of mitigation vouchers will balance out the loss of units that otherwise would have gone to non-elderly disabled applicants under BHA's prior 70% elderly/30% non-elderly disabled designation.
+BHA will award mitigation vouchers pursuant to revised procedures to its Administrative Plan (see Exhibit L, which also contains proposed revisions to the ACOP).
+Non-elderly disabled households will become eligible for a mitigation voucher when bypassed on the waiting list in order for a unit offer to be made to an elderly household placed lower on the list.
 Once eligible, those households must still apply for a mitigation voucher.
-This will be explained in a letter that serves as the documentation of household eligibility for the mitigation voucher.
-Access to mitigation vouchers is by a waiting list preference.34 BHA has analyzed its Housing Choice Voucher (HCV) Program turnover rates, budget authority utilization, and the turnover rate for its federal elderly/disabled developments and determined that it can sustain this set-aside.
+This procedure will be explained in a letter that serves as the documentation of household eligibility for the mitigation voucher (see Exhibit L for a draft of the letter).
+Mitigation